Lemon Basil Grilled Chicken Breasts – Simple, Delicious Summery Marinade Recipe for Chicken. Broil, Bake, Grill or Sauté.

 Lemon Basil Grilled Chicken

-- 2 lbs boneless, skinless chicken breast rinsed and trimmed of fat, 4 breasts
+- 2 pounds boneless, skinless chicken breast rinsed and trimmed of fat, 4 breasts

 - 1/4 cup extra virgin olive oil